Skip to Main Content

 Although our Propeller Media Works web design team is well qualified to provide web accessibility remediation, we always recommend that you have your existing web team perform this work.
 It's a crucial learning experience that is best to retain.

-It's important to be wary of solutions like "overlay solutions, toolbars, or widgets" that promise quick ADA compliance.
+It's important not to fall for "accessibility overlay plugins, toolbars, or widgets" that promise quick ADA compliance.
 These often fail to address the underlying issues and can leave your site vulnerable to legal challenges.
 Authentic compliance involves a more thorough and considered approach.

 Using overlays may even trigger lawsuits and demand letters.
+In 2023 30% of all lawsuits involved websites using an overlay widget.
 Since overlays cannot correct the underlying code, and provide only a leaky bandaid, trolling lawyers know they are not compliant and are now targeting these sites.
 More details on why overlay solutions fail and increase legal risk with links to supporting articles.

 Maintaining Web Accessibility and ADA Compliance